-For cannabis companies, choosing the right enterprise resource planning application (ERP) and seed-to-sale system can go a long way toward building a strong foundation for expansion, while having the wrong ERP can hold a company back from achieving their expansion goals.
+For cannabis companies involved in either marijuana or hemp, choosing the right enterprise resource planning application (ERP) and seed-to-sale software can go a long way toward building a strong foundation for expansion, while having the wrong ERP can hold a company back from achieving their expansion goals.

 A recent study by Brother International Corporation reported that 63% of small business owners feel overwhelmed by the wide variety of technologies available to them.
 But 72% feel that implementing the right technologies would offer a bigger return on their investment than hiring new employees.

-So how do successful business owners go about choosing an ERP?
+So how do successful cannabis business owners go about choosing an ERP?

 There are four basic steps that need to be taken to assure that you’re getting the right ERP for your business: